Xi Jinping: Vice presidency

 A few months before his ascendancy to the party leadership, Xi disappeared from official media coverage and cancelled meetings with foreign officials for several weeks beginning on 1 September 2012, causing rumors.
 He then reappeared on 15 September.
-On 15 November 2012, immediately after the 18th Party National Congress, Xi was elected to the posts of general secretary of the CCP and chairman of the Party CMC by the 18th Central Committee of the CCP.
-This made him, formally the CCP leader, and informally, the paramount leader and also the first to be born after the founding of the PRC.
+On 15 November 2012, immediately after the 18th Party National Congress, Xi was elected by the first plenary session the 18th Central Committee to the posts of Party general secretary and chairman of the Party CMC.
+This made him both the CCP leader and, informally, China's paramount leader.
 The following day Xi led the new line-up of the PSC onto the stage in their first public appearance.
-The PSC was reduced from nine to seven, with Xi and Li Keqiang retaining their seats; the other five members were new.
+The membership of the PSC was reduced from nine to seven, with Xi and Li Keqiang retaining their seats; the other five members were new.
+In December 2012, Xi visited Guangdong in his first trip outside Beijing since taking the general secretaryship.
+The overarching theme of the trip was to call for further economic reform and a strengthened military.
+Xi was elected president on 14 March 2013, in a confirmation vote during the first session of the 12th National People's Congress in Beijing.
+He received 2,952 for, one vote against, and three abstentions.
+He replaced Hu Jintao, who retired after serving two terms.
+Xi was also elected as the chairman of the state CMC.
+He subsequently nominated Li Keqiang to be the premier, who was then appointed by the NPC.